node2own/node2own/peer-to-peer/README.md

 The bad name can easily be rectified with proper legal society-building applications.

-Network Address translation is a solution to the problem with the most common Internet Protocol, IPv4.
-The problem being that there are more devices that need an internet-address than there addresses available.
-The problematic solution is called Network Address Translation, or NAT, and hides the internet-address of the caller from the callee.
+Network Address translation is a solution to a problem with the most common Internet Protocol, IPv4.
+The problem being that there are more devices that need an internet-address than there are addresses available.
+The problematic solution is called Network Address Translation, or NAT.
+By its very nature a device behind a NAT-router can only receive information from another device on the internet after it has connected with it first.
+In other words, most devices on the internet cannot respond to incoming requests.
 Servers use a setup that involves port-forwarding and/or a reverse proxy to get around this, but this is not feasible for all devices like phones and game PC's.

 Another solution is simply to use a scheme with more addresses.
 There is such a protocol, but its adoption is far from universal.
 This is the successor of IPv4: IPv6 (I have no idea what happened to v5).